AlessandroAvi/Moonboard_controllerLED/README.md

 ## TO DO

-- python script that generates a new JSON file for all the boulder problems (wip - already working, need to be refined)
 - feature on the app search by name
 - bluetooth connection between phone-STM in order to avoid to use keypad and avoid storing all the problems in the STM (done - have to debug)